Lsos/donation-reminder/readme.md

 Yes, just set `minNumberOfAuthors: 0`.

-Note that most significant donations come from companies.
+But note that most significant donations come from companies.
-It usually isn't worth it to show the donation-reminder to a user that works on a hobby single-author project &mdash;
+It usually isn't worth it to show the donation-reminder to a user working on a single-author hobby project &mdash;
 you may want money from companies, not hobbyists.

 ### How does it work?

-If you're curious about what exactly the code does, check out the source code explainer at [/src/readme.md](/src/#readme).
+If you're curious about what exactly the code does, check out the source code explainer at [/src/](/src/).